Frederick Toone: Cricket administrator

-He was Secretary of Leicestershire from 1897 to 1902 and of Yorkshire from 1903 until his death.
+Toone was Secretary of Leicestershire from 1897 to 1902 and of Yorkshire from 1903 until his death.
 He was a great organiser, a quality that was put to particularly good use in ensuring the success of the benefit seasons of the Yorkshire professionals during his time in office.
 He died at Harrogate, Yorkshire.

 He was a popular manager of three successive England touring teams to Australia: those of 1920–21, 1924–25 and 1928–29.
 It was following the last of these tours that he was knighted for his work in helping to promote good relations between "the Commonwealth and the Mother Country".
-In Wisden's report of the 1932-3 tour of Australia, it said: "the lamented death of Sir Frederick Toone left the M. C. C. without the most capable manager who has ever represented that body on a foreign tour".
+In Wisden's report of the 1932–33 tour of Australia, it said: "the lamented death of Sir Frederick Toone left the M. C. C. without the most capable manager who has ever represented that body on a foreign tour".

-As a young man, he played rugby union for Leicester, playing 22 games in the 1892–93 season including playing and scoring in the inaugural game at Welford Road.
+As a young man, Toone played rugby union for Leicester, playing 22 games in the 1892–93 season including playing and scoring in the inaugural game at Welford Road.